camila-fukuda/ryc-1-java/README.md

 To run the application, you can execute the Main class.

+## Next Tasks

+Please note that the following list represents tasks I've prioritized for now, but it's not definitive and may evolve over time.
+(LAST UPDATE:  2024-04-13)

+- [X] Improve the exception treatment in AccountServices when creating a Person Account;
+- [ ] Create test classes;
+- [ ] Finish all person account actions;
+- [ ] Start the business account logic;

 ## Points to Improve

-- Some operations should be available only to "employees" and others to customers.
+- Some operations should be available only to "employees" and others to customers;
+- Separate the menu by sections (Person Account, Business Account, Customer, Branch);

 ## Usage